pramoda99/Online-Music-Store/README.md

 <p>

-  This is a project done for the Mobile Application Development module of BSc.(Hons.)
+  This is a project done for the Object Oriented Programming module of BSc.(Hons.)
 Degree in Information Technology in Sri Lanka Institute of Information Technology.

   </p>

-  <h2>About our project</h2>
+  <h2>About this project</h2>
-  Frosting palace is a mobile application designed to order cakes directly from the shop to the destination.
+  4MUSIC is a web application designed to order cakes directly from the shop to the destination.
 Customers will be able to place the order conveniently using the application.

   <h2>Tools & Technologies</h2>

-  - Android Studio
+  - Eclipse

       <img src="https://user-images.githubusercontent.com/87439553/134557654-d93ed0c5-e085-4d57-8e5a-b563738f284e.png" width="100" height="100"/>